josephsmartinez/UNIX_Linux/Topics/Manage_Users_Groups/files_and_permissions.md

 The dash (-) mean std-in input from std-out
 > getfacl file1 | setfacl --set-file=- file2

+## Create and Configure Set-UID

+Capital S. This means there are no execute permissions
+> chmod u+s file1 && ls -l
+Lower case s.
+This means there are execute permissions
+> chmod u+x file1
+> ls -l

+## Create and Configure Set-GID Directories for Collaboration

+chmod g+s
+chmod 2700 file1

+Files of the blueteam directory will enharent the GID
+> chmod g+s /home/blueteam

+## Setting the Sticky Bit Value

+> chmod a+t file
+> chmod 1777 file
+NOTE: The sticky bit has no effect if other does not have execute permissions.
+> chmod 1666 file
+> ls -la

 ## Diagnose and Correct File Permission Problems

 - Update the acl on a file or directory changes the MASK